Are you feeling overwhelmed or having a difficult time handling challenges in your life?

 - What if I cannot attend one or more of the group sessions?
 You are responsible for canceling at least 24 hours in advance if you cannot attend a group therapy session.
 The amount of clients who attend a group can sometimes impact group activities and topics discussed.
-If you do not provide 24 hours’ notice of missing a group, you will be responsible for paying for the group.
+If you do not provide 24 hours’ notice of missing a group, you will be responsible for paying for the group session you missed.
 I do understand that emergencies happen and will consider this if a group member contacts me as soon as they can prior to group starting or after group occurred.

 - Do you offer other types of groups?
-Yes groups I may offer during the year focus on topics related to Adults with ADHD, Teens with ADHD, College Students with ADHD, Parent/Caregiver Skills for Supporting Children with ADHD, Overcoming Shame, Fear and Building Self-Confidence for Adults, Building Self-Esteem, Self-Compassion, and Assertiveness Skills for Teens, Adults Healing from Emotional Abuse and Neglect, Body Focused Repetitive Behaviors (BFRBs), Healthy Boundaries and Self-Care, Social Anxiety
+Yes, groups I sometimes offer during the year focus on topics related to Adults with ADHD, Teens with ADHD, College Students with ADHD, Parent/Caregiver Skills for Supporting Children with ADHD, Overcoming Shame, Fear and Building Self-Confidence for Adults, Building Self-Esteem, Self-Compassion, and Assertiveness Skills for Teens, Adults Healing from Emotional Abuse and Neglect, Body Focused Repetitive Behaviors (BFRBs), Healthy Boundaries and Self-Care, Social Anxiety

 - Are all of your groups, telehealth groups?
 Right now the answer to this is complicated… No not all my groups are telehealth.
-I greatly enjoy in-person groups and will be able to offer in-person groups again in the future at my Huntersville office location or possibly another location in the North Charlotte, Lake Norman Area.
+I greatly enjoy in-person groups and will be able to offer in-person groups again in the future at my Huntersville office location or possibly another location in the North Charlotte, Lake Norman area.
 Because of the pandemic and recommended safety precautions at the present time all my groups are currently telehealth groups.
-As things change and groups become a safer option, I will post information about any in-person groups on my website (peacefulshoretherapy.com) and on psychology today.
-I will continue to offer telehealth groups even once in person groups become possible because of the convenience and accessibility this offers people.
+As things change and in-person groups become a safer option, I will post information about any I am having on my website (peacefulshoretherapy.com) and on psychology today.
+I will continue to sometimes offer telehealth groups even once in-person groups become possible because of the convenience and accessibility this offers people.